 In this subject, students will create artworks inspired by established Artists and also extend their own ideas for creative expression.
 The course allows each participant to build their own Art practice, furthering skills in various mediums, techniques and processes.
-The subject is recommended for entry into VCE Visual Art (Art Making and Exhibiting).
+The subject is recommended for entry into VCE Art Making and Exhibiting (formally VCE Studio Arts).